-On September 1, 2023, the Company acquired 100% of the equity interest of a U.S.-based digital identity solutions company.
+On September 1, 2023 February 28, 2024, we entered into an Agreement and Plan of Merger (the "Merger Agreement"), by and among First Advantage, Sterling Check Corp., a Delaware corporation ("Sterling"), and Starter Merger Sub, Inc., a Delaware corporation and an indirect, wholly owned subsidiary of First Advantage ("Merger Sub").
+The Merger Agreement provides that, upon the Company acquired 100% terms and subject to the conditions set forth therein, Merger Sub will be merged with and into Sterling, with Sterling continuing as the surviving corporation in such merger and becoming an indirect, wholly owned subsidiary of the equity interest First Advantage.
+The cash-and-stock transaction (the "Acquisition") valued Sterling at approximately \$2.2 billion as of a U.S.-based digital identity solutions company.
 The acquired company operates under the trade name Infinite ID.
 The acquisition expands the Company's network and portfolio of identity solutions in the United States.
 The results of this company, which are not material, have been included in our Americas segment from the date of the acquisition.
+Merger Agreement.